ajamsellem/Miscellany/README.md

 # Miscellany

-Collection of Scripts (mostly cosmology)
+Collection of scripts that are mostly for making galaxy cluster measurements.
+Other random scripts might be strewn about.